thaliproject/postcardapp/readme.md

 ## Windows Prerequisites

-If you are using Windows to build the Postcard App, you will need to use [node-gyp](https://github.com/TooTallNate/node-gyp) to compile [leveldown](https://github.com/Level/leveldown)

 The following software is required:
 - Visual Studio 2013 (note: VS 2015 doesn't appear to work yet)
 - Python 2.7.x